nicolai86/asset_pipeline_routes/README.md

 Getting your Rails routes into the Rails 3.1 asset pipeline is really easy.
 Just `include Rails.application.routes.url_helpers` and you have all your routes available.

-But except for hard-coded links this won't help you, because all resource links need fragments to work, like `:id`.
-Without supplying them at compile-time you won't get anywhere.
+But except for hard-coded links this won't help you, because all resource links dynamic params at compile-time to work, like `{:id => 42}`.
+Without supplying them you won't get anywhere.

 Heh, you might think!
-Just call a resource route and pass in an fragment-mapping you'd think, like `user_path('{{id}}')`.
-But sadly, this won't yield the desired result!
-Instead of `/users/{{id}}`, you'll be presented with `/users/%7B%7Bid%7D%7D`, because you're mapping just got html_escaped!
+Just call a route helper and pass in a dynamic parameter mapping, like `user_path('{{id}}')`.
+Sadly this won't yield the desired result!
+Instead of `/users/{{id}}`, you'll be presented with `/users/%7B%7Bid%7D%7D` because you're mapping just got html_escaped!

 This is where handlebars\_routes\_assets comes to the rescue!